Langmuir wave filamentation in the kinetic regime. II. Weak and Strong Pumping of Nonlinear Electron Plasma Waves as the Route to Filamentation: Comparison of transverse instability of nonlinear EPWs and BGK modes

-We also compared in Fig. \ref{fig:n_trapped_vs_phi_eq_COMPARISON} the fraction of trapped particles $n_{trapped}/n_{total}$ (here $n_{total}$ is the total number of particles) for all simulation data we obtained (weakly and strongly pumped EPWs with $k_z=0.35$, weakly pumped EPWs with $k_z=0.425$, BGK modes with $k_z=0.35$, plus we overlayed the data from Refs.\cite{BergerBrunnerBanksCohenWinjumPOP2015},\cite{BanksPrivate2016} for EPW with $k_z=1/3$) with the theoretical prediction from Ref. \cite{RoseRussellPOP2001}.
-That theoretical result is given by: and it was derived for the BGK modes of Part I but we found it to work really well for pumped EPWs also.
+It was derived for the BGK modes of Part I but we found it to work really well for pumped EPWs also.
 Here $f_0$ is defined in Eq. \e{maxw1}.
 Eqs. \e{eq:n_trapped} take into account not only the leading order term ($\phi_{eq}^{1/2}$) approximation but the next order term ($\phi_{eq}^{3/2}$) as well.
-One can see in Fig. \ref{fig:n_trapped_vs_phi_eq_COMPARISON} that the data (marked with squares for the pumped EPWs, circles the BGK modes and diamonds for the data from Refs.\cite{BergerBrunnerBanksCohenWinjumPOP2015},\cite{BanksPrivate2016}) are within $10\%$ from the corresponding theoretical curves (dashed line with the corresponding markers) for all of our simulation with $\phi_{eq}\lesssim0.3$.
+One can see in Fig. \ref{fig:n_trapped_vs_phi_eq_COMPARISON} that the data are within $10\%$ from the corresponding theoretical curves for all of our simulation with $\phi_{eq}\lesssim0.3$.
 Also EPWs with $k_z=0.35$ obtained using the strong pump exhibit $\approx10\%$ higher values of $n_{trapped}$ compared to EPWs obtained using weak pump.
 Notice that the EPW results with $k_z=0.35$ converge to the BGK results with $k_z=0.35$ in the limit $\phi_{eq}\rightarrow0$ as expected since the BGK waves were constructed as a finite-amplitude bifurcation of a linear LW.
 For pumped EPWs, $n_{trapped}$ was calculated numerically from 1+1D simulations some time after the pump was switched off (typically $t=1000$).
 As EPW evolved in our simulations between $t=T_{off}$ and $t=1000,$ then $n_{trapped}$ would typically decreased only by $1-2\%$.
 For BGK modes, $n_{trapped}$ was calculated numerically after constructing 1+1D BGK solution analytically (no evolution).
 Also note that for the pumped EPW, $v_{\varphi}$ is the same (and given by LW dispersion relation) in all simulations with a particular $k_z$, while for BGK modes, $v_{\varphi}=v_{\varphi}(\phi_{eq})$ according to the dispersion relation given by Eq.
-(22) of Part I. We have not included into Fig. \ref{fig:n_trapped_vs_phi_eq_COMPARISON} the number of trapped particles for BGK modes obtained on a smaller resolution (64x256) as in Part I since the difference in $n_{trapped}$ values was less than $1\%$ and it would be indistinguishable on the plot.
+(22) of Part I. We have not included into Fig. \ref{fig:n_trapped_vs_phi_eq_COMPARISON} the number of trapped particles for BGK modes obtained on a smaller resolution (64x256) as in Part I since the difference in $n_{trapped}$ values was less than $1\%$.